-At the same time, the police were reading Budlick’s letter, Kürten was confessing his crimes to his wife.
-Miraculously, she had managed to stay married to him and apparently remained completely unaware of his crimes.
+At the same time that the police were reading Budlick’s letter, Peter Kürten was confessing his crimes to his wife.
+Incredibly, she had managed to stay married to him and apparently remained completely unaware of his crimes.
 As Kürten knew there was a reward out for him, he suggested that his wife be the one to turn him in.
-That way, there would be money left for after his imminent incarceration.
+That way, there would be money left for her after his imminent incarceration.

 Horrified by his confession, police ordered a psychological evaluation, the first ever performed on a sexual serial killer.
 However, the findings would horrify them even more.
 Despite his colorful and detailed confession, his admittance of multiple erotic, psychosexual fantasies involving blood, mass murder, and fire, five separate psychologists concluded that he was, in fact, perfectly sane and fit to stand trial.

 Peter Kürten’s lack of remorse only presented itself further when a judge asked him about his conscience, questioning if the man felt he had one at all.

 “I have none,” he responded.
 “Never have I felt any misgiving in my soul; never did I think to myself that what I did was bad, even though human society condemns it.
 My blood and the blood of my victims must be on the heads of my torturers … The punishments I have suffered have destroyed all my feelings as a human being.
 That was why I had no pity for my victims.”

 What Were Peter Kürten’s Last Words?